Recently updated on February 27th, 2023 at 11:11 am

-What do they do that regular endmills don’t?
-There are at least two strong benefits to these endmills.
+What do they do that standard end mills don’t?
+A roughing end mill has at least two strong benefits relative to regular end mills.

 Their first advantage is that they often seem to minimize chatter.
-If you’re hogging hard and getting chatter, try one and see if it doesn’t go away.
+If you’re hogging hard and getting chatter, try a roughing end mill and see if it doesn’t go away.
 The configuration of the teeth with the serrations changes the characteristics of the vibration and can often move the frequency out of the critical zone for chatter.
 For more about these sorts of effects, see our Feeds and Speeds Cookbook chapter on chatter.

 Like what you read on CNCCookbook?